Methods of How to Set Bitcoin Stop Loss Orders in Bitcoin Trading

 Stop Loss Setting using a Resistance Level

-Setting Stop Loss Orders above the Resistance Level
+Placing Stop Loss Orders above the Resistance Level

-Stop Loss Setting using a Support Level
+Stop Loss Setting using a Support Area

-3. Setting Stop Losses Using Trend Lines
+3. Setting Stop Losses Using Trendlines

-Setting the stop loss order below the BTCUSD price trendline
+Putting the stop loss order below the BTCUSD price trendline